DevKarl/Advanced-Task-Planner/README.md

 # React to-do app - first small react project

-Todos can be added, updated, checked off, deleted and are stored dynamically in local storage.
+Todos can be added, edited, checked off, deleted, filtered and are stored in local storage.
+Every todo has optional feature: urgency(1-3) and deadline with dynamic icons displayed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).